-Each year prior to October 1st an email is sent to all Regis University students, faculty and staff at their University email address.
-This email contains the direct link to the Annual Security and Fire Safety Report for the current reporting period.
+Each year prior to October 1st an RU Alert is sent via email notification for the publication of the Annual Security and Fire Safety Report that contains the direct link to the Annual Security and Fire Safety Report for the current reporting period.
 For prospective students and prospective employees Regis University's Human Resource Department and Admissions Department provides a notice of availability of the Annual Security and Fire Safety Report with a direct link to the report on employment application and enrollment webpages.